Hilmerson/Cypress_portfolio/README.md

   </kbd>
 </p>

-In this example, I will utilize the [Automation Testing Practice Page](https://testautomationpractice.blogspot.com/) designed for testing various interactions that a user might engage in within a web application.
+In this example, I will utilize the **[Automation Testing Practice Page](https://testautomationpractice.blogspot.com/)**, designed for testing various interactions that a user might engage in within a web application.

 ## Test Categories